pulumi/docs/content/docs/pulumi-cloud/oidc/provider/azure.md

 #### Pulumi ESC

-The below is an example of a valid subject claim for the `development` environment of the `contoso` organization:
+The below is an example of a valid subject claim for the `project/development` environment of the `contoso` organization:

-* `pulumi:environments:org:contoso:env:development`
+* `pulumi:environments:org:contoso:env:project/development`

 {{< notes type="warning" >}}